Qualified Mortgages

 Conventional Loan

-Conventional loans are ideal for borrowers with strong credit, steady income, and a stable employment history.
-They typically require a down payment of at least 3–5%Private mortgage insurance (PMI) is required if the down payment is under 20%.
+PopularIdeal for borrowers with strong credit, steady income, and stable employment.
+Typically requires 3–5%+ down.
+PMI is generally required if down payment is under 20%.

 USDA Loan